 Trojan Horse Statue, Çanakkale

 After Brad Pitt and co finished making their epic Troy movie, they donated their huge wooden horse to the city of Çanakkale.
-It now stands on the waterfront, and visit to Troy is really complete without a photo standing in front of this epic piece of movie memorabilia.
+It now stands on the waterfront, and no visit to Troy is really complete without a photo standing in front of this cool piece of movie memorabilia.

-If you’re already based in Çannakale, it’s really easy to book a day trip to Troy from here.
+If you’re already in Çanakkale, it’s really easy to book a day trip to Troy from here.

 Gallipoli memorial